OverGlass/vue-fcr/README.md

 # vue-fcr

-> A native Vue.js form conditionnal rendering component that provides similar functionality to typeform in futur
+> A Vue.js form conditionnal rendering component that will provides similar functionality to typeform

 #### Features
-- Import any components/elements in your form as input easly
+- Import any components/elements in your form as input
 - Automatic conditionnal rendering
-- Link yours components with your data easly
+- Link your components with your data easly
-- Fast to configure

 ## Install